Generic Name: timolol (TIM-oh-lol)

 Some MEDICINES MAY INTERACT with Timoptic drops.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Certain antiarrhythmics (eg, disopyramide, flecainide, quinidine), calcium channel blockers (eg, diltiazem, verapamil), cimetidine, digoxin, reserpine, or selective serotonin reuptake inhibitors (SSRIs) (eg, fluoxetine) because serious heart problems or low blood pressure may occur
+- Bupivacaine, calcium channel blockers (eg, verapamil), certain antiarrhythmics (eg, disopyramide, flecainide, quinidine), cimetidine, digoxin, ketanserin, reserpine, or selective serotonin reuptake inhibitors (SSRIs) (eg, fluoxetine) because serious heart problems (eg, conduction problems, heart failure, slow heartbeat) or low blood pressure may occur

 - Insulin or oral antidiabetics (eg, glyburide, repaglinide) because the risk of low blood sugar (eg, dizziness, headache, hunger, shakiness or weakness, sweating) or slow heart rate may be increased.
 Timoptic drops may also hide certain signs of low blood sugar